 In case visitors decide not to watch the entirety of the video, there’s still something that’ll pull them into downloading the app or making purchases.

-We suggest that Access implement a call-to-action button on their homepage in order to boost their conversion.
+We suggest that Access implement a call-to-action button on its homepage in order to boost its conversion.

 But with an explainer video, keeping visitors hooked up with the video is doable.

 In our recent explainer case study with one of our clients, we found out that our video gets 11.25% better audience retention compared to the average video within the same duration range.